user-5005/Aws-Cloud_Practitioner/docs/source/register_and_check_the_system.rst

-Register and Test the System
+Register and Check the System
 ===============================
 After logging in, the AWS Training and Certification interface appears with the courses.